gh-unit/gh-unit/README.markdown

 - Copy GHUnit.framework to /Library/Frameworks/ or copy into your project directory somewhere.
 - Add a New Target.
 Select Cocoa Application.
 Name it 'Tests' (or something similar).
 - Add an 'Existing Framework' and select GHUnit.framework (from /Library/Frameworks or from your project directory).
-Select to add to your test target.
 (Double check to make sure GHUnit.framework is a linked library in the test target info).
 - Make your application or framework a direct dependency in the test target info (This will cause your application or framework to build before the test target).
 - Add a New Build Phase | New Copy Files Build Phase to the test target.
 	- For a framework: Select Absolute Path (hidden in drop-down), and for the path enter: `$(TARGET_BUILD_DIR)`
 	- For an application: Select Frameworks from drop-down and leave path blank.
 - Create a test main.
 For example, create a file called TestsMain.m (or similar), that loads and runs the test application.

 The TestMain.m might look like: